-- Wake On LAN (see Wake on LAN (any packet) on page 42):
+- Wake On LAN (see Wake on LAN (any packet) on page 42).
+Wake on LAN is not supported in the Gen2 9502:

 - Wake On LAN On/Off radio button

 - Wake On LAN idle timer in minutes

 - Wake On LAN time of day 24 hour clock

 - MAC Address filtering:

 - Ethernet MAC Address filtering enable tick box

 - Table of allowed Ethernet MAC addresses.

 - Ethernet Operation: Duplex Mode

 - In Default mode, the UT uses Half Duplex, except in Netmode PPPoE when it automatically uses Full Duplex for operation with the Inmarsat NSD.

 - Full or Half Duplex option can be used in the unusual case that the default setting is not correct for your application.